marco262/my_wiki/data/onednd/class/fighter.md

 ***Proficiencies Gained.*** If Fighter isn't your initial class, you gain proficiency with Martial Weapons when you take your first Fighter level.

-***Armor Training.*** When you gain your first Fighter level, you gain armor training with the following: Light Armor, Medium Armor, and Shields.
+***Armor Training.*** When you gain your first Fighter level, you gain [[glossary:armor training]] with the following: Light Armor, Medium Armor, and Shields.

 </div>

-To create a Fighter, consult the following lists, which provide Hit Points, proficiencies, and armor training.
+To create a Fighter, consult the following lists, which provide Hit Points, proficiencies, and [[glossary:armor training]].
 If you're making a level 1 character, also consult the [Starting Equipment](#starting-equipment) section, and if you're using the multiclassing rules, see the "Multiclassing and the Fighter" sidebar.

 Then look at the Fighter table to see the class features you get at each level in this class.
 Descriptions of those features appear in the [Fighter Class Features](#fighter-class-features) section.